DataDog/documentation/content/en/tracing/setup/dotnet-core.md

 <div class="alert alert-info">If you already have a Datadog account you can find step-by-step instructions in our in-app guides for <a href="https://app.datadoghq.com/apm/docs?architecture=host-based&language=net" target=_blank> host-based</a> and <a href="https://app.datadoghq.com/apm/docs?architecture=container-based&language=net" target=_blank>container-based</a> set ups.</div>

 To begin tracing applications written in any language, first [install and configure the Datadog Agent][1].
-The .NET Tracer runs in-process to instrument your applications and sends traces to the Agent.
+The .NET Tracer runs in-process to instrument your applications and sends traces from your application to the Agent.

-**Note**: The .NET Tracer supports all .NET-based languages (C#, VB.Net, etc).

 ## Automatic Instrumentation